cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 > TODO(issue #94) Describe (or point to some description of) the central DP
 > mechanism for Poplar described in {{BBCGGI21}}.

+## Pseudorandom Generators and random oracles {#prg-vs-ro}

+The objects we describe in {{prg}} share a common interface, which we have called Prg.
+However, these are not necessarily all modeled as cryptographic Pseudorandom Generators in the security analyses of our protocols.
+Instead, most of them are modeled as random oracles.
+For these use cases, we want to be conservative in our assumptions, and hence prescribe PrgSha3 as the only RECOMMENDED Prg instantiation.

+The one exception is the PRG used in the Idpf implementation IdpfPoplar
+{{idpf-poplar}}.
+Here, a random oracle is not needed to prove security, and hence a construction based on fixed-key AES {{prg-fixed-key-aes128}} can be used.
+However, as PrgFixedKeyAes128 has been shown to be differentiable from a random oracle {{GKWWY20}}, it is NOT RECOMMENDED to use it anywhere else.

+> OPEN ISSUE: We may want to drop the common interface for PRGs and random
+> oracles.
+See issue #159.

 # IANA Considerations

 A codepoint for each (V)DAF in this document is defined in the table below.
 Note